 We will include studies that report at least one metric of interoception and/or allostatic load.
 For interoception, we will use a broad definition, aiming to capture diverse manifestations of disturbances in brain-body interaction in FTD.
 We will define a measure as interoceptive if it includes either afferent/sensory signals or perceptual inferences representing the physiological state of any bodily tissue, independently of organ location (including the skin and skeletal muscle) and receptor types (including thermal, nociceptive, mechanical, chemical and humoral signals), and the efferent/regulatory signals (autonomic nervous system, metabolic, or humoral) allowing for homeostatic or allostatic regulation.
 We will exclude from our definition of interoception modalities where, in most instances, perceptions relate to features of the external world, namely vision, hearing, touch (including affective touch) as well as taste and olfaction.
-We will also exclude proprioception and vestibular function from our definition of interoception, since they represent the position and movement of the body in space rather than its physiological condition, and are not linked to homeostatic/allostatic regulation but to action.
-We acknowledge that this conceptualization is not without limitations, being dependent on the specific context (e.g., skin temperature sensation may reflect the thermal state of the organism or be used to gauge the temperature of an external object; even "classic exteroceptive" channels, like vision, may convey important information about the physiological state of the body) (Desmedt, Luminet, Maurage, & Corneille, 2023; Toussaint, Heinzle, & Stephan, 2024), and as such it necessarily represents a simplification for practical purposes.
+We will also exclude proprioception and vestibular function from our definition of interoception, since they represent the position and movement of the body in space rather than its physiological condition, and are linked to musculoskeletal action and resulting changes in body posture/movement rather than homeostatic or allostatic regulation.
+We acknowledge that this conceptualization is not without limitations, being dependent on the specific context (e.g., skin temperature sensation may reflect the thermal state of the organism or be used to gauge the temperature of an external object; even "classic exteroceptive" channels, like vision, may convey important information about the physiological state of the body) (Desmedt et al., 2023; Toussaint et al., 2024), and as such it necessarily represents a simplification for practical purposes.
 This broad definition was chosen as we are interested in capturing a wide range of bidirectional interoceptive modalities that have predominant central representation in the brain areas most affected in FTD.

 For allostatic load, we will include any cardiovascular, metabolic, neuroendocrine, immune or anthropometric markers that represent activation of the stress response of the hypothalamicpituitary-axis or its downstream effects on cardiovascular, metabolic or immune systems in response to homeostatic challenges, and associated with poor health outcomes (Juster et al., 2010; McCrory et al., 2023; McEwen, 2006).
-Of note, since the markers of allostatic load reflect effects on the physiological systems of interoception, they will be reported together and categorized according to the physiological system involved.
+Of note, the interoceptive markers described above, representing sensory events encoded by interoceptive sensory cells in the periphery and brain along with their regulatory signals, are the ones that may become dysregulated in response to repeated homeostatic challenges, thus serving as indices of allostatic load.
+Given the deep interconnectedness of interoception and allostasis, both sets of markers will be considered together and categorized according to the physiological system involved.